The Tuckernuck Insider’s Guide to Washington, DC

 The Poppy (Georgetown)

-Formerly The Avery, this quaint boutique hotel is affordable and owned by a local Georgetown man.
-It’s right next door to Apero, a fun cocktail bar and restaurant that also serves espresso and pastries in the morning and offers outdoor seating.
+Formerly The Avery, this quaint boutique hotel is affordable and owned by a Georgetown local.
+It’s right next door to Apéro, a fun cocktail bar and restaurant that also serves espresso and pastries in the morning and offers outdoor seating.

-Having welcomed guests for nearly a century, the St. Regis is steps away from the White House, and within walking distance to the monuments and National Mall.
+Having welcomed guests for nearly a century, The St. Regis is steps away from The White House, and within walking distance of the monuments and National Mall.
 It offers unparalleled luxury from the moment you arrive in its grand lobby.

 Where to Eat: Coffee / Grab & Go